Welcome to today's edition of the Rush 24-7 podcast.

 I think what's different is everybody says now that they're really serious about the deficit.

-We're listening to somebody who sit around and ruminated with a fellow bunch of professors in a faculty lounge, people who are obsessed with resentment, people obsessed with hatred and dislike for free market capitalism and the people who have prospered from it.
+We're listening to somebody who's sitting around and ruminated with a fellow bunch of professors in the faculty lounge, people who are obsessed with resentment, people obsessed with hatred and dislike for free market capitalism and the people who have prospered from it.

 A bunch of theoreticians who in the real world couldn't accomplish anything.